HVAC Lead Generation: 10 Strategies for 2026

 Speed to Lead: Respond in Under 60 Seconds

-When a homeowner’s AC goes out in the middle of summer, they don’t call one company and wait patiently.
+When a homeowner’s AC dies in the middle of summer, they don’t call one company and wait.
 They call two or three.
 The first to respond gets the job roughly 78% of the time, per Lead Connect research.
 An MIT study on lead response management found that contacting a lead within five minutes makes you 21x more likely to qualify them compared to waiting just 30 minutes.

 The average HVAC company takes over 2 hours to respond to a new lead.
 The best companies respond in under a minute.
 That gap is where most revenue is lost.

-The best automated text-back platforms take this further.
-Every missed call triggers an immediate text response, and an AI assistant continues the conversation, qualifies the lead, and can even book the appointment directly onto your calendar.
-No human intervention needed during business hours or after.
+The best platforms take this further.
+Every missed call triggers a text response, and an AI assistant continues the conversation, qualifies the lead, and books the appointment directly onto your calendar.
+No human intervention.
+Business hours or after.

 How to implement: Start by measuring your current average response time.
-Check your call logs for the last 30 days and note how many calls went to voicemail.
-Then set up an automated text-back system so that every single inbound call gets a response within 60 seconds, whether you answer it or not.
+Pull your call logs for the last 30 days.
+Count the voicemails.
+Then set up an automated text-back system so every inbound call gets a response in under 60 seconds.
+Whether you answer it or not.

 391%